-Item Limit Notes Operating Mode Fully automatic, with no more than one remote controller for debugging During the 7-minute match, remote controllers are not allowed to use Maximum Power (W) 750 - Power Supply Voltage (V) 220 These are based on the electrical power standards in Mainland China.
+Item Limit Notes Operating Mode Fully automatic, with no more than one remote controller for debugging - Vx 750 - Power Supply Voltage (V) 220 These are based on the electrical power standards in Mainland China.
+Users in other countries or region may refer to their local electrical power standards Other universal power standards can also be applied Vx 50 These are based on the electrical power standards in Mainland China.
 Users in other countries or regions may refer to their local electrical power standards.
-Other universal power standards can also be applied.
-Power Supply Frequency (Hz) 50 These are based on the electrical power standards in Mainland China.
-Users in other countries or regions may refer to their local electrical power standards.
-Maximum External Dimensions (mm, LWH) 600350600 Its orthographic projection on the ground should not exceed a 600350 rectangular area.
-Referee System Main Controller Module and Power Management Module Weight is 0.22 kg
+Maximum Expansion Size (mm, LWH) 600350600 Its orthographic projection on the ground should not exceed a 600350 rectangular area.
+Main Controller Module Power Management Module Weight is 0.22kg